nicojourdain/misomip2/README.md

 ----------
 # Examples

+People who use the misomip2 package to interpolate their model results to the MISOMIP2 grids are invited to provide their scripts.

 ### interpolate\_to\_common\_grid.py
-This script has been used to interpolate NEMO and MITgcm outputs to the 3 misomip2 grids (3d grid, section, mooring).
+> This script has been used to interpolate NEMO and MITgcm outputs to the 3 misomip2 grids (3d grid, section, mooring).
 To use it, you need to adapt at least section 0 (General information), section 1 (Files and variables) and section 2 (Global attributes of output netcdf).
 For section1, ou may need to create or modify a load\_oce\_mod\_xxxx function similar to the one existing for NEMO and MITgcm if your model is not covered yet.